getlittletech/wordcloud/README.md

 - start your browser and navigate to "localhost"

-2. What is left
+2. Left TODO:

-Since my time for the project was limited, there are a few thins left that I did not have time to do.
+Since my time for the project was limited, there are a few things left that I did not have time to do.
 Here I will describe some of the aspects that are left off:

 - setup Continous Integration/Continous delivery